acalcutt/oupes-mega-hass/README.md

 > Entities for all 6 slots are registered at setup.
 Slots with no connected
 > battery show as **Unavailable** and become available automatically when
 > a battery is detected.
 (Mega 1: up to 2 slots, Mega 2: up to 4, Mega 3: up to 6.)
+>
+> All entities retain their last known value for up to 10 minutes if a poll
+> fails (e.g. transient BLE drop).
+They only go unavailable if the device
+> has been unreachable for longer than that.

 ### Binary Sensors (on/off)